-AOC Said A LOT In Her 60-Second DNC Speech
+Why AOC Nominated Bernie Sanders At The DNC

-Rep. Alexandria Ocasio-Cortez made a bold stand for the progressive wing of the Democratic Party tonight by seconding the nomination of Sen. Bernie Sanders at the Democratic National Convention (DNC).
+Rep. Alexandria Ocasio-Cortez made a bold stand for the progressive wing of the Democratic Party tonight as she seconded the nomination of Sen. Bernie Sanders at the Democratic National Convention (DNC).
+And, she somehow managed to cram the entire progressive agenda into 90 seconds.

-While the nomination was symbolic, she succinctly and movingly represented the entire progressive platform in the short 60 seconds she was allotted.
-In doing so, she warned the Democratic establishment that the progressive wing remains determined as ever to realize policies like Medicare for All and the Green New Deal — and is only getting started.
+While the nomination was symbolic, it gave AOC an opportunity to warn the Democratic establishment that the progressive wing remains as determined as ever to realize policies like Medicare for All and the Green New Deal — and is only getting started.
+Although she only had around a minute-and-a-half to make her case, she movingly represented the progressive platform in the short time she was allotted.

 “In fidelity and gratitude to a mass people's movement...striving to recognize and repair the wounds of racial injustice, colonization, misogyny, and homophobia, and to propose and build reimagined systems of immigration and foreign policy,” she said.